Bachelor of Science in Business Administration

-The skills necessary to keep abreast of the dynamic global economy change at an ever-quickening pace.
-Professionals must be competent in not only the technical arena but also understand the “soft skills” needed to effectively manage projects and people.
+The dynamic, global economy is changing at an ever-quickening pace.
+Professionals must be competent in the technical areas of business and must understand the “soft skills” needed to manage projects, people and organizations.

 A student in business administration can choose a general business administration degree or concentrate in one of these areas: